boostercloud/workflows-framework/chapters/chapter00.md

 - [Concurrency handling](./chapter99glossary.md#concurrency-handling).
 - Communication.

 > **!!!** This research looks to address Fault Tolerance and Concurrency Handling, but since they can’t be addressed without taking into account the other two, orchestration will be handled using the [Process Manager Pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html), with some lessons learned from the Saga Pattern, and Communication will be solved via event streams and read models.
-It might catch the attention of the reader that, given the spotlight that message streaming platforms have in enterprise environments, to the point that seminal books as [enterprise integration patterns deal almost exclusively with messaging](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Messaging.html), as a matter of fact, the read models that will be used for scheduling can, and often should, be stored via message queues, but that extra step will be omitted for simplicity.
+It might catch the attention of the reader that, given the spotlight that message streaming platforms have in enterprise environments, to the point that seminal books as [enterprise integration patterns deal almost exclusively with messaging](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Messaging.html), messaging is not used.
+Matter of fact, the read models that will be used for scheduling can, and often should, be stored via message queues, but that detail will be omitted for simplicity.

 The language described in this paper has the aspiration to be a framework used as a bridge between engineering and business teams, so the degree of complexity of any given integration is visible and understandable by everybody involved.